BICEP / Keck XVI: Characterizing Dust Polarization through Correlations with Neutral Hydrogen: Results and Discussion

-The cases with a high $Z$ limit the RHT-detected linear structure to longer, more connected filaments, while lower $Z$ decomposes the H\textsc{i} intensity into numerous shorter filaments.
+The cases with a high $Z$ limit the RHT-detected linear structure to longer, more connected filaments, while lower $Z$ decomposes the H~\textsc{i} intensity into numerous shorter filaments.
 The choppiness of the filaments affects the predicted $B$-mode power more than it does the $E$-mode power because the $B$-mode structure of this template is affected by the finite extent of the filaments.
-Real-space maps of the $E$- and $B$-mode amplitudes support this intuition \citep{2020ApJ...899...31H}.
+Real-space maps of the $E$- and $B$-mode amplitudes support this intuition \citep{Huffenberger_2020}.
 The net signal arising from choppy, colinear filaments produces a constructive interference for $E$~modes but a destructive interference for $B$~modes.
-Also, since $\theta_{\rm FWHM}$ defines the largest spatial scales of the H\textsc{i} emission and the product of the $D_W$ and the $Z$ parameters defines an effective lower limit on the length of the filaments, the combination of high $Z$ with $D_W \gg \theta_{\rm FWHM}$, such as the middle right panel of \figref{fig:RHTgvsb}, discards most of the structure in the map and is only sensitive to the most prominent filaments.
-The $B$-mode-correlated H\textsc{i} structure is related to the overall distribution of filaments, such that annihilating all but a few substantially weakens the correlation with the dust $B$~modes.
+Also, because $\theta_{\rm FWHM}$ affects the largest spatial scales of the H~\textsc{i} emission and the product of the $D_W$ and the $Z$ parameters defines an effective lower limit on the length of the filaments, the combination of high $Z$ with $D_W \gg \theta_{\rm FWHM}$, such as the middle right panel of \figref{fig:RHTgvsb}, discards most of the structure in the map and is only sensitive to the most prominent filaments.
+The $B$-mode-correlated H~\textsc{i} structure is related to the overall distribution of filaments, such that annihilating all but a few substantially weakens the correlation with the dust $B$~modes.

 We defer a more comprehensive interpretation of the RHT parameters and their implications to a future study.
-For now, we propose the parameters in \eqref{eq:bestparams} as the recommended ones when using the RHT in future analyses on H\textsc{i}4PI data for making dust polarization or magnetic field templates in the diffuse, high Galactic latitude ISM.
-However, these parameters might be sensitive to the BICEP/$Keck$ filtering applied to the H\textsc{i} morphology templates or to the specific sky region.
+For now, we propose the parameters in \eqref{eq:bestparams} as the recommended ones when using the RHT in future analyses on H\textsc{i}4PI data for making dust polarization or magnetic field templates in the diffuse, high-Galactic latitude ISM.
+However, these parameters might be sensitive to the BICEP/Keck filtering or to the specific sky region.
 These effects will be explored in future work.